|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Electric charge, electric charge motion and electric and magnetic field vectors and energy densities are mathematically intertwined.
 Electric charge causes an electric field.
 Electric charge motion (current) causes a magnetic field.
 A change in magnetic field with time causes an induced electric field.
 A change in electric field with time corresponds to charge motion which causes a magnetic field.
 Thus the spacial electric charge distribution over time defines the electric and magnetic vector field distributions and vice-versa.
-The sum of the squares of the orthogonal net field vectors is the static local field energy density.
+The sum of the squares of these orthogonal net field vectors is the static local electromagnetic field energy density.

 The spacial energy density at each point in space and time causes a gravitational field vector distribution that slightly modifies the energy density at other points in space at later times.

 The potential energy density at any point in space and time is a function of:

 a) The non-electromagnetic energy distribution at that point and time;

 b) The net electric field vector at that point and time;